Marvel vs. Capcom 2: New Age of Heroes: Modes

 Marvel vs. Capcom 2: New Age of Heroes features both single-player and multiplayer game modes.
 The game has an Arcade Mode, where the player must defeat seven AI-controlled teams to reach the final boss character, Abyss, who sports three different forms.
 Unlike previous games in the series, Marvel vs. Capcom 2 does not have character-specific endings, as the player will earn the same ending regardless of the characters they used to complete Arcade Mode.
 Versus Mode allows two players to compete against one another.
 Players can practice moves and combos in Training Mode, where they can also adjust certain settings, such as the number of bars available in the Hyper Combo Gauge.
-Score Attack, similar to Arcade Mode, pits the player against waves of AI-controlled characters; however, the main objective is to accumulate the highest score possible without the use of continues.
+Score Attack, similar to Arcade Mode, pits the player against waves of AI-controlled characters, trying to accumulate the highest score possible without using a continue.

 The arcade version of Marvel vs. Capcom 2 includes an experience system which unlocks hidden characters after a certain number of experience points are earned.
 This system was removed in the console versions in favor of the "Secret Factor" menu, where the player can buy hidden characters, stage backgrounds, and color schemes using points earned through normal play.
 The Xbox 360 and PlayStation 3 versions both featured online multiplayer, which includes player matches, ranked matches, and lobbies.
-The Japanese release of Marvel vs. Capcom 2 for the Dreamcast also featured online play through Capcom's "Match Service" network; however, it was limited to between two different Dreamcast systems.
+The Japanese release of Marvel vs. Capcom 2 for the Dreamcast also featured online play through Capcom's "Match Service" network, limited to two separate Dreamcast systems.

 Playable characters

 Marvel vs. Capcom 2: New Age of Heroes contains a roster of 56 playable characters.
 The roster features characters from various Marvel Comics properties, such as The Avengers and X-Men, and Capcom video game franchises, including Street Fighter, Darkstalkers, and Mega Man.
-The game also introduces three original characters: Amingo, a cactus-like creature; Ruby Heart, a French-speaking air pirate; and SonSon, a bō-wielding monkey girl and granddaughter of the protagonist from the 1984 Capcom arcade game SonSon.
-In the arcade version of Marvel vs. Capcom 2, half of the characters are unlocked from the start while the other half are unlocked as revenue increases, while in the console versions of Marvel vs. Capcom 2, 24 characters are available from the start, while the remaining 32 characters must be unlocked using experience points; however, in the Xbox 360 and PlayStation 3 versions, all fighters are initially unlocked.
+The game also introduces three original characters: Amingo, a cactus-like creature; Ruby Heart, a French-speaking air pirate (who was originally envisioned as a character for the Darkstalkers series); and SonSon, a bō-wielding monkey girl and granddaughter of the protagonist from the 1984 Capcom arcade game SonSon.
+In the arcade version, half of the characters are unlocked from the start while the other half are unlocked as revenue increases.
+In some console versions, 24 characters are available from the start and the remaining 32 must be unlocked using experience points.
+In the Xbox 360 and PlayStation 3 versions, all start unlocked.